Harshcs2002/Payment-Gateway-Integration/README.md

-# Payment-Gateway-Integration
+# TSF03-payment--gateway-integration

+THE SPARKS FOUNDATION

+Hi I made this website to integrate payment gateway for The Sparks Foundation Task as Web and Mobile Developer Intern.

-This is a simple project that demonstrates payment gateway integration into a HTML/CSS/JS based webpage. (only test mode enabled)
+It demonstrates payment gateway integration into a HTML/CSS/JS based webpage. (only test mode enabled)

 - The webpage is designed using HTML,CSS & JS.
 The payment integration is done using razorpay